-Junior students with iPads receive up to 4Gb (gigabytes) of internet credit per month.
+Junior students with iPads receive a quota of internet credit per month.
 Our past experience with take-home technology programs shows that this amount of credit is more than adequate provided that it is used for educational purposes.

 To avoid using up your monthly internet credit follow these rules: